rundeck/docs/docs/learning/index.md

 Visit the _[Tutorials](/learning/tutorial/preparing)_ to see practical step-by-step guides that help you get your Rundeck account up and running - starting with installing and configuring Rundeck.
 The Tutorial section is built around our Welcome Projects that provide product simulations for both Rundeck versions.

-The [How To Guides](/learning/howto/overview.md) to accomplish tasks using the Rundeck Enterprise version and where applicable, the steps for the Community version.
-The How To guides go deeper into specific topics and are also commonly built around the Welcome Project plus completion of the base tutorial.
+Use the [How To Guides](/learning/howto/overview.md) to accomplish tasks using Rundeck Enterprise version and where applicable, the Community version.
+The How To guides go deeper into specific topics and are commonly built around the Welcome Project.

 ## Getting Started